-- 8.1 In an interval start, the competitors of the same class start singly at equal start intervals.
+8.1 In an interval start, the competitors of the same class start singly at equal start intervals.
 In a mass start, all competitors in a class start simultaneously; in relays this applies only to the team members running the first leg.
-In a chasing start, the competitors start singly at start times and intervals determined by their previous results. - 8.2 The normal start interval for the WE and ME classes should not be less than 2 minutes.
+In a chasing start, the competitors start singly at start times and intervals determined by their previous results.

+- 8.2 The normal start interval for the WE and ME classes should not be less than 2 minutes.
 The normal start interval for all other classes should not be less than one minute. - 8.3 The start list shall be published prior to the competition.
 The start list shall also be displayed at the Event Centre and the Start. - 8.4 Before mass start draws, start numbers shall be allocated to each of the various course combinations.
-The course combinations shall remain secret until after the last competitor has started.
+The course combinations shall remain secret until after the last competitor has started. - 8.5 In qualification race competitions, the starting order of the finals (other than chasing start finals) shall be the reverse of the placings in the qualification race heats; the best competitors shall start last.
+Ties shall be decided by drawing lots.
+Eg. if two competitors tie for 6th place in heat 1, a coin shall be tossed to determine who has placing 6 and who has placing 7 in heat 1 for the purposes of this rule.
+Competitors with the same placing in the different parallel heats shall start in the sequence of the number of their heat, ie. 1, 2, 3...; the winner of the highest numbered heat therefore starts last.